chirchir12/caleb-chirchir-budget-react-app/README.md

 ## PROJECT: Budget-App in React

 this is a simple react applicaton to help manage a given budget.
-A user can enter either income or expense and the total budget will be reflect. user can also delete either income or expense and the correct total budget will be reflected.
+A user can enter either income or expense and the total budget will be reflected. user can also delete either income or expense and the correct total budget will be reflected.

 ## initial screen